sakuratsuyu/Note/docs/Computer_Science_Courses/ICV/1_Introduction.md

 x \\
 y \\
 1
-\end{bmatrix}
+\end{bmatrix}.
 $$

 #### Eigenvectors and Eigenvalues

-The eigenvalues of symmetric matrices are real numbers.
+- The eigenvalues of symmetric matrices are real numbers.
-The eigenvalues of positive definite matrices are positive numbers.
+- The eigenvalues of positive definite matrices are positive numbers.